EECE3093C/team-project-nontoastermakers/README.md

 * DoorDash: DoorDash is another popular food delivery app that operates on many university campuses.
 They offer a variety of participating restaurants and quick delivery options.

 ### What is novel in your approach, that is why is this project compelling and worth developing?
 * One novel approach that could set your project apart is implementing a sustainable and eco-friendly delivery system.
 For example, you could use electric bicycles or electric scooters to transport the food to the different locations on campus.
-This would reduce the carbon footprint of your deliveries and appeal to environmentally conscious students.
+This would reduce the carbon footprint[^1] of your deliveries and appeal to environmentally conscious students.

 ```mermaid